SSWConsulting/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-tfs-customization.md

 - do-you-remove-the-need-to-type-tfs

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Application Lifecycle Management](http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx) and book in a consultant.
+If you still need help, visit [Application Lifecycle Management](https://www.ssw.com.au/ssw/Consulting/ALM-Azure-DevOps.aspx) and book in a consultant.